yakkala-pooja/AI-Powered-Meeting-Summarizer-and-Action-Tracker/README.md

 </div>

-## 📋 Overview
+## 🔍 Project Overview

+In today's fast-paced work environment, meetings consume a significant portion of our professional lives, yet their outputs often vanish into digital oblivion.
+The AI-Powered Meeting Summarizer and Action Tracker bridges this gap by transforming raw meeting transcripts into structured, actionable intelligence.

-This application uses AI to analyze meeting transcripts and automatically extract key information:
+This application leverages the power of Large Language Models (LLMs) to analyze meeting transcripts and automatically extract three critical components:

-- **Meeting Summaries**: Concise overviews of the main discussion points
+- **📋 Meeting Summaries**: Concise overviews that capture the essence of discussions
-- **Decisions**: Formal agreements and resolutions reached during the meeting
+- **🤝 Decisions**: Clear record of agreements, votes, and conclusions reached
-- **Action Items**: Tasks assigned to team members with deadlines
+- **✅ Action Items**: Explicit tasks with ownership and deadlines

-The system supports multiple AI backends:
-- Local LLMs through Ollama for privacy and performance
-- OpenAI API for higher quality results (requires API key)
-- Rule-based extraction as fallback when AI is unavailable
+What makes this tool unique is its flexibility in AI processing.
+You can run it completely locally using Ollama for privacy-sensitive content, leverage cloud-based models like GPT for enhanced accuracy, or fall back to rule-based extraction when AI services are unavailable.

 <div align="center">
   <img src="results/meeting_dataset_analysis.png" alt="Meeting Analysis Example" width="700px">